 What are the best streaming devices?

-We love the Roku Streaming Stick+, and recommend it as the best streaming device to friends and colleagues, for two simple reasons.
+We love the Roku Streaming Stick 4K, and recommend it as the best streaming device to friends and colleagues, for two simple reasons.
 The first is that Roku is the best platform when it comes to streaming media.
-Practically every app is on the Roku Channel Store, meaning you'll probably never say "my favorite show isn't on here!"
-(Unless it's New Japan Pro Wrestling, which only has a Fire TV app and Chromecast support).
+All of the best streaming services are in the Roku Channel Store, meaning you'll probably never say "my favorite show isn't on here!"
+And it's finally got Dolby Vision, which it was missing when it was just the Streaming Stick Plus.
+That said, we've recently found a fix to the Roku bug that hides apps and the one Roku setting to turn off right now.

-Trust me, as someone who uses at least one device from every streaming platform, if you can limit yourself to just one device, your entertainment cabinet or counter will look a lot nicer.
-Oh, and you can rearrange the heck out of the Roku home screen, putting apps in your order of preference, which you can't on Fire TV.
-Apple's tvOS allows that, but Apple TV boxes are priced out of the range of many shoppers.
+Trust me, as someone who uses at least one device from every streaming platform, if you can limit yourself to just one device, your entertainment cabinet or counter will look a lot nicer (and they can all stream the best Netflix shows — as well as the best Seinfeld episodes).
+Oh, and you can rearrange the heck out of the Roku home screen, putting all of apps in your order of preference, while the Fire TV just lets you control that top row and makes you go to another screen for the rest.
+Check out our Fire TV Stick Lite vs Fire TV Stick face-off to see how its more-affordable models stack up.

 The best streaming devices you can find today

-Read our full Google Chromecast (3rd Generation) review.
+Read our full Chromecast with Google TV review.

 The 2019 Nvidia Shield TV doesn't just look unlike any other streaming device we've ever seen (it's more like a mobile power charger), it's also one of the best streaming devices, period.
 This tube for your tube is great at speedily spitting out UHD 4K content, and its thousands of apps means you're getting practically everything you could watch.
 And it's so slight in size that it fill fit discretely into the ever-crowded space around your TV.